CDCgov/hubverse-annotator/README.md

 ## Background

-The `hubverse-annotator` (hereafter, annotator) is a Python `streamlit` application desired to aid CFA's Short Term Forecasts (STF) team with forecast reviews.
+The `hubverse-annotator` (hereafter, annotator) is a Python `streamlit` application designed to aid CFA's Short Term Forecasts (STF) team with forecast reviews.

 The annotator is designed for:

-* Visualization of model forecasts and data across location, reference date, and model.
+* Visualization of model forecasts and data across location, target, reference date, and model.
 * Selection and exportation of data points for exclusion or comment.
 * Selection and exportation of model forecasts for submission to forecast hubs.